 The flowers are small, with multiple yellow petals and bright yellow stamen.

-Dead flowers should be removed, and flower stalks should be cut off with sharp, sterile scissors once all blooms have died.
+After blooming, the flowers will produce small fruits.
+If you want to propagate new plants from seed, you should collect these seed pods.
+Otherwise, dead flowers should be removed, and flower stalks should be cut off with sharp, sterile scissors once all blooms have died.

 How Much Light Does a Petal Leaf Succulent Need?